MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-visual-type.md

 - when you have a line chart and a column chart with the same X axis.
 - to compare multiple measures with different value ranges
 - to illustrate the correlation between two measures in one visual
-- to check whether one measure meet the target which is defined by another measure
+- to check whether one measure meets the target which is defined by another measure
 - to conserve canvas space

 ### Doughnut charts